Floorp-Projects/Floorp/docs/code-quality/coding-style/coding_style_cpp.rst

 -  Use ``char32_t`` as the return type or argument type of a method that returns or takes as argument a single Unicode scalar value.
 (Don't use UTF-32 strings, though.)
+-  Prefer unsigned types for semantically-non-negative integer values.
+-  When operating on integers that could overflow, use ``CheckedInt``.
 -  Avoid the usage of ``typedef``, instead, please use ``using`` instead.

 .. note::